 ALLOCATION

-Applicants may expend up to three percent (3%), or up to $1 million, whichever is less, for administrative costs they incur in applying for assistance or complying with Program requirements.
+Applicants may request and expend funds up to three percent (3%) of the value reported in the application for customer arrearages, or up to $1 million, whichever is less, for administrative costs they incur in applying for assistance or complying with Extended Arrearage Program requirements.
 Applicant’s administrative costs to apply for funds and comply with Program requirements must be documented and reported to the State Water Board.
 The State Water Board will provide a template for reporting administrative costs.

 F1.1 Debt Transferred to Third Parties